microsoftgraph/msgraph-sdk-powershell/src/Financials/Financials/docs/v1.0-beta/Get-MgFinancialCompanyInformationPicture.md

 # Get-MgFinancialCompanyInformationPicture

 ## SYNOPSIS
-Get media content for the navigation property companyInformation from financials
+Get picture for the navigation property companyInformation from financials

 ## SYNTAX